DefinitelyTyped/tsd/docs/INFO.md

 Complications:

-* While git defines a unique file as a blob (by sha) the RAW interface gets files by their path and commit-sha.
+* While git itself defines a unique file as a blob (by sha) the RAW interface only returns files by their path and commit-sha.
 * Using full commit-trees is undesirable as DefinitelyTyped has many commits and many files.
-* A commit + tree listing a file is not necessary the commit that changed that specific file (that requires a more specific query).
+* A commit + tree listing files is not necessary the commit that changed that specific file (it requires a more specific query).

 ## Model